mmorowitz/morowitz-website/content/blog/obsidian-tasks/how-i-manage-tasks-in-obsidian.md

 ```
 {% endraw %}

-Group by priority is my personal preference basd on my workflow.
+Group by priority is my personal workflow preference.
 You can group or sort however you like.
 Another personal preference is that I exclude items in my "Reminders" folder from this task list and I pull them into a separate query below with the inverse path statement.

 > **NOTE** This query relies a bit on using the [Global Task Filter](https://obsidian-tasks-group.github.io/obsidian-tasks/getting-started/global-filter/) feature of the Tasks plugin.
 Using this, I tag anything that is actually a task with a `#task` tag.
 The queries will ignore anything without that tag, enabling the creation of resusable checklists, such as my Daily Review or other shopping lists.
 If you don't use this, you have to put exclusion clauses in your queries by filename or by heading or some other method (this gets messy).